Bearer/bearer-action/README.md

 ## Outputs

-### `policy_breaches`
+### `rule_breaches`

-Details of any policy breaches that occur.
-This is URL encoded to work round githubs issues with multiline outputs.
+Details of any rule breaches that occur.
+This is URL encoded to work round GitHub issues with multiline outputs.

 ### `exit_code`